CZ-NIC/knot-resolver/doc/upgrading-to-6.rst

 .. note::

    You might be worried about the future of ``kresd``.
-   No worries, you can use ``kresd`` directly the same way you did before, nothing changes there right now.
+   No worries, you can still use ``kresd`` directly the same way you did before, nothing changes there right now.
-   However, in the long run, we can make major changes to the way ``kresd`` is configured and using it directly is considered advanced from now on.
+   However, in the long run, we can make major changes to the way ``kresd`` is configured and using it directly is considered an advanced practice from now on.

 Configuration
 =============

-Knot Resolver is able to run without any additional configuration, that is, configuration file ``/etc/knot-resolver/config.yaml`` is empty.
+Knot Resolver is able to run without any additional configuration, i.e. the configuration file ``/etc/knot-resolver/config.yaml`` may be empty.
-The resolver then listens on localhost with standard unencrypted DNS protocol port 53.
+The resolver then listens on ``localhost`` with the standard unencrypted DNS protocol port 53.

-To write a configuration you can start with :ref:`getting started chapter for configuration <gettingstarted-config>`.
+To write your own configuration, you can start with the :ref:`getting started chapter for configuration <gettingstarted-config>`.

 If you need to rewrite the old Lua configuration to the new declarative one, it's a good idea to find the option you want to convert in the :ref:`internal Lua configuration <internal-lua-config>`,